Ximi1970/systray-x/app/README.md

 Please be aware that the JSON file needs to be installed in the:

-.mozilla (Firefox) config directory
+.mozilla/native-messaging-hosts (Firefox) config directory

-and NOT in the .thunderbird (Thunderbird) config dir.
+and NOT in the .thunderbird/native-messaging-hosts (Thunderbird) config dir.